-WESTERLY, R.I., May 11, 2016 (GLOBE NEWSWIRE) -- Washington Trust Bancorp, Inc. (NASDAQ:WASH), the publicly owned holding company of The Washington Trust Company, held its Annual Meeting of Shareholders on Tuesday at the Westerly Public Library, for the year ended December 31, 2015.
+WESTERLY, R.I., April 26, 2017 (GLOBE NEWSWIRE) -- Washington Trust Bancorp, Inc. (NASDAQ:WASH), the publicly owned holding company of The Washington Trust Company, held its Annual Meeting of Shareholders on Tuesday at the Westerly Public Library, for the year ended December 31, 2016.
 Joseph J. MarcAurele, Washington Trust Chairman and Chief Executive Officer, presided over the business portion of the meeting.
-Edward O. “Ned” Handy, III, President and Chief Operating Officer, and David V. Devault, Vice Chair, Secretary, and Chief Financial Officer, reviewed the Corporation’s 2015 performance and commented on results for the first quarter ended March 31, 2016, which were released on April 27th.
+Edward O. “Ned” Handy, III, President and Chief Operating Officer, reviewed key highlights of 2016 and David V. Devault, Vice Chair, Secretary, and Chief Financial Officer, reviewed the Corporation’s 2016 performance and commented on results for the first quarter ended March 31, 2017, which were released on April 24th.
 Mark K.W.
-Gim, Senior Executive Vice President of Wealth Management and Treasurer, provided a strategic outlook for the remainder of 2016.
+Gim, Senior Executive Vice President of Wealth Management and Treasurer, provided a strategic outlook for the remainder of 2017.

-Shareholders voted to amend the Corporation’s related articles of incorporation to increase the number of shares of Washington Trust common stock authorized for issuance from 30 million to 60 million.
-Shareholders also ratified the selection of KPMG LLP to serve as the independent registered public accounting firm for the Corporation for the current fiscal year ending December 31, 2016, and approved a non-binding resolution for compensation of the Corporation’s named executive officers.
+Shareholders also ratified the selection of KPMG, LLP to serve as the independent registered public accounting firm for the Corporation for the current fiscal year ending December 31, 2017, approved a non-binding resolution for compensation of the Corporation’s named executive officers, and approved a non-binding resolution to select the frequency of every one year for future shareholder advisory votes to approve the compensation of the Corporation’s named executive officers.

-In a review of Washington Trust’s 2015 performance, Edward O. “Ned” Handy, III noted, “the Bank’s 215th year of service was marked by record earnings, record deposits, record loans and record wealth management revenues.”
-He presented a video highlighting the initiatives that helped drive the company’s growth, including Washington Trust’s Rhode Island branch expansion, the acquisition of Halsey Associates, technological enhancements, and continued commitment to customer and community service.
+In a review of Washington Trust’s 2016 highlights, Edward O. “Ned” Handy, III noted that, “in the Bank’s 216th year of service, we had record earnings, loan and deposit levels, and eclipsed $6.1 billion in assets under administration.”
+He pointed to a number of initiatives that helped drive the company’s growth, including Washington Trust’s Rhode Island branch expansion, improved customer experience through technological enhancements, continued growth in burgeoning commercial markets, and a commitment to remain actively engaged and in support of the communities served by the Bank.

-David V. Devault noted that Washington Trust is one of the nation’s top-performing banks and was recently named to the Keefe, Bruyette & Woods, Inc. (KBW) “Bank Honor Roll” for the fifth consecutive year.
-He added that, as a result of Washington Trust’s strong track record and profitability, the Corporation had increased its quarterly cash dividend 23 times in the last 24 years.
+David V. Devault noted that Washington Trust is one of the nation’s top-performing banks and outlined the Corporation’s excellent profitability, solid growth and continued stability in 2016.
+He added that, as a result of Washington Trust’s strong track record and profitability, the Corporation had increased its quarterly cash dividend 24 times in the last 25 years.

 ABOUT WASHINGTON TRUST BANCORP, INC.